BfRstats/shiny-rrisk/README.md

-# shiny-rrisk
+# shiny rrisk

-Application for stochastic quantitative exposure and risk modeling
+Application for stochastic quantitative exposure and risk modeling, documentation, and automated reporting.